hannahakhtar/project-2/README.md

 We had chosen our API on the first afternoon, however once we started coding, we realised that the API was not providing the number of responses that we had expected (only 20).
 Therefore, I came up with an idea to reverse engineer the API using two different URLs, which would return the data we required.

 To display the 100 cocktails on the allCocktails page, we used an axios request from the API within the useEffect and updated the state of the hook.
-Due to the issues we faced originally, the only data provided was the cocktail name, an image and a unique ID.
+Due to the issues we faced initially, the only data provided was the cocktail name, an image and a unique ID.

 We needed to obtain further data about the ingredients and instructions, so we created the getCocktail function array which contained another axios request.
-Using the unique ID from the initial request, we were able to manipulate the URL so we could request the data for each cocktail.
+Using the unique ID from the first request, we were able to manipulate the URL so we could request the data for each cocktail.

 The function was then called in the useEffect.